 In his spare time Andrew coaches two local football teams and two local cricket teams.

-Ruth is a co-opted governor who joined the team in April 2016.
+Ruth is a co-opted governor who joined the team in April 2016 and has children attending Patcham Schools.

 She works as a Head of English at a school in West Sussex.